 It’s unethical to the victims

 Celebrating the art of someone accused (or guilty) of abuse of any sort sends the message of caring more for the artist than for their victim(s).
 This is especially true when both artist and victim are still alive.
-Woody Allen’s daughter Dylan, who claims that Allen molested her, recently wrote an open letter expressing her pain that Allen was honored by people who know what he did to her.
+Woody Allen’s daughter Dylan, who claims that Allen molested her, wrote an open letter expressing her pain that Allen was honored by people who know what he did to her.
 Let’s also remember that, besides the victor in Bill Cosby’s retrial, other women had separately accused him of sexual assault.
 Though on a much different scale than Cosby, comedian Louis C.K. also has a list of victims he exposed to sexual harassment, who deserve consideration before society welcomes his comeback attempts.
 So, watching a TV show, or paying to watch a movie, enter an exhibition or download a song inevitably means giving certain artists money and recognition that they don’t deserve.

 Art is too personal to be separated from the artist

 It’s impossible to separate the artwork from artists’ lives because the artwork is shaped and molded by their experiences and actions, by what they value and what they reject.
 Without knowing the artist’s personal life, we miss out on an entire level of understanding of their art and symbolic references.
 For example, without knowing the real history of the Marquis de Sade, all his stories are just adolescent fantasies.
 An artist and his art are inextricably linked, a connection that artists profit from.
 Therefore, it stands to reason that when an artist devalues norms of society, like when Pink Floyd’s Roger Waters dressed in a Nazi-style uniform during a recent concert, their art loses its value as well.

 It glorifies their illegal actions